Medicare Hospice Cap

 Congress did not modify the Aggregate Hospice Cap in 1998, even as they extended equal access to longer-stay non-cancer beneficiaries, and gave beneficiaries unlimited hospice days.
 An unfunded mandate was born.

 Cap Demands grew geometrically from 1999 through 2007.
 CMS doesn’t disclose total Hospice Cap Demands, but some CMS contractors do release partial data.
-Estimates suggest that Cap Demands grew from nearly zero in 1998, to over $50 million in 2003, doubled to $100 million in 2004, redoubled to $200 million in 2005, grew 50% more to $300 million in 2006, and ranged from $200 to $350 million from 2007 through 2010, each year affecting at least 15% of all hospices nationally, 30% of all hospices in the South (where non-cancer access is generally higher) and up to 50% of hospices in some states.
+Estimates suggest that Cap Demands grew from nearly zero in 1998, to over $50 million in 2003, doubled to $100 million in 2004, redoubled to $200 million in 2005, grew 50% more to $300 million in 2006, and remained in the $200 million range from 2007 through 2010, each year affecting at least 15% of all hospices nationally, and 30% of all hospices in the South where non-cancer access is generally higher.
+Since 2012, it appears that Cap Demands have resumed their growth.

-CMS Cap Demands require a hospice to repay to Medicare monies the hospice received years before for providing covered hospice services to Medicare beneficiaries who were statutorily entitled to receive those services.
+CMS Cap Demands require a hospice to repay to Medicare monies the hospice received for providing covered hospice services to Medicare beneficiaries who were statutorily entitled to receive those services.
 Hospice may be unique in Medicare as the only significant benefit in which the provider is capped, but the beneficiary is promised unlimited service as long as CMS’ objective eligibility criteria are met.
 Demands often amount to 25% or more of a hospice’s annual revenues.
-Most hospices don’t have this cash; they spent it years before caring for eligible terminally-ill beneficiaries.
-CMS requires the hospice to repay the entire amount of the Demand within 15 days, or request an Extended Repayment Plan which, if approved, permits hospices to pay the Demand over 12 to 60 months, but at interest rates generally exceeding 11%.
+Most hospices don’t have this cash; they spent it caring for eligible terminally-ill beneficiaries.

 Regulatory Reform / Litigation